apache/pekko-http/THREAT_MODEL.md

 *(maintainer)* — stated by a Pekko maintainer in review of this document.
 *(inferred)* — reasoned from code or config defaults, **not yet confirmed**; each has a matching question in §14.

-**Draft confidence:** 13 documented / 0 maintainer / 16 inferred — counting inline tags only.
+**Draft confidence:** 17 documented / 0 maintainer / 15 inferred — counting inline tags only.
 The §5a limits table and the §15 back-map carry a further ~35 documented facts under a single collective citation each, so the document is more evidence-backed than the bare ratio suggests.
-What is genuinely inferred clusters in three places: the §3/§7/§9 non-goals, the negative claims in §5, and the exact boundary of the DoS claim — §14 Q1, Q7 and Q9 respectively.
+What is genuinely inferred clusters in three places: the §3/§7/§9 non-goals, the negative claims in §5, and the exact boundary of the DoS claim — §14 Q1, Q7 and Q9 respectively. §14 Q3 and Q5 were originally inferred and have since been resolved against the source; they remain listed so the PMC can confirm the *disposition*, not the fact.

 Apache Pekko HTTP is a Scala/Java toolkit for building HTTP-based services and clients on top of Pekko Streams.
 It provides a full HTTP/1.1 and HTTP/2 implementation — parsing, connection management, marshalling, and a routing DSL of composable "directives" — as an **embeddable library**, not a standalone server.
 The application supplies the routes, the authentication, and the deployment.